 In terms of hotels, we stayed at the Holiday Inn Express in Middlesboro, KY, which is right down the road from the Visitor Center.
 We found the hotel quite comfortable and the folks working there were great.
 Our only minor complaint was our room being located next to the elevator, which was a bit noisy.
 We will certainly stay here again when we return.

 We got dinner after hiking at Pelancho’s, a pretty good Mexican restaurant right down the road from our hotel.
 We split an order of fajitas and got some pretty tasty margaritas to help recover from doing more than 10 miles on the trail.
 It was quite good.

 We also got lunch over in Harrogate, TN at the Haymaker Farms Restaurant.
 We got a couple of BBQ sandwiches, which really hit the spot.
 I had the Korean-style BBQ and Bonnie had the Haymaker special, which we both enjoyed.

 Final Thoughts on Cumberland Gap National Historical Park

 This park is perfect for a weekend getaway, especially if you want to get out on the trail.
-The part this place played in early westward expansion cannot be understated.
+You cannot overstate the part this place played in early westward expansion.

 While you could visit this park in a day and see most everything, an extra day would make all the difference in being able to get in tours (once they are available again) or a solid hike.